go-jet/jet/wiki/UPDATE.md

 WHERE link.name = 'Bing';
 ```

-Short-hand notation to extract model data for column values:
+Short-hand notation to update values from model data:

 ```
 yahoo := model.Link{